samredway/platformer2d/README.md

 # Platformer 2D

+This is a work in progress.
+Having fun doing some hobby game programming in C++ with Raylib as a graphics library.

+I have written my own 'engine' using ECS (Entity Component System) architecture to create:

+- physics system with gavity, acceletation, velocity and position
+- basic collision detection using AABB
+- texture and tilemap rendering
+- input handling
+- animation system
+- tilemap editor / level design tool (in progress)

+This is a toy project to learn about game programming patterns and design principles and to have fun brushing up on modern C++ best practices and approaches and gain familiarity with the C++20 standard.

 ## Dependencies

 I use `bear` and `make` as a build tool.
 Installable on Mac as `brew install bear` see build below for usage.

-This approach works for me on MacOs and I suspect it will work on Linux.
-I have not tried it on Windows.
+This approach works for me on MacOs, I have not tried it on other platforms.

 The project depends on:

-- Raylib: this can be brew installed, or build from scratch see the [docs](https://www.raylib.com/), but I have build the assets separately and included in the lib folder, which are for MacOs.
-If you are using a different OS you will need to build or install it yourself.
+- Raylib: this can be brew installed, or build from scratch see the [docs](https://www.raylib.com/), but I have build the assets separately and included in the lib folder (for MacOs).
+If you are using a different OS you will need to build or install it yourself and swap out the lib files.

 ## Build